 Did you know that the surface of the earth is over 70% covered in water?
 And you know how that water got there?
 Yep because it tends to here rain here on planet earth quite a lot!
 Indonesia does get rainy seasons and it is important to check before you fly whether you are going to hit one.
 The downpours can be intense so packing a good rain jacket is a must.

 There is no such thing as bad weather, only the wing gear for it.
 Don’t let a bit (of a lot) of rain ruin your trip and make sure you are ready with some top notch rain gear.
+This is especially vital if you visit Indonesia during the rainy season.

 This is our pick of the many rain jackets we have tried.
 It’s reliable & stylish and looks good worn out in the mountains or in city bars.
+As far as travel clothing goes, this an integral addition to your suitcase.

 As an archipelago nation, Indonesia is not short of beaches and the chances are you that you will be spending a lot of time on them!
 Therefore, if you are wondering what to bring to Indonesia then start with swimwear!